etereman/-controller-documentation-control-types-/README.md

 or nothing

 ## Auto-switch mode

+When the mode is active, your controller will cycle through effects in an endless loop every N seconds.
+To activate this mode, set the following line in the configuration file:

+play.default=2;
+or
+play.default=Auto;

+You also need to create an auto.txt file and write the time value in milliseconds to this file.
+Example:

+15000 - effects will switch every 15 seconds.

+To activate automatic switching of effects after turning on the product, you just need to press the button of the switching effect.

+To activate the blackout effect, you need to press and hold any button for about 1.5-2 seconds.
+Blackout effect - the effect at which all LEDs go out

 - Controller starts initialization and checks SD card availability
     - If SD card not available controller will signal <span style="color:RED">**red**</span>/**black** <details> <summary>Solution</summary>
     Firstly check physical card state.